Algebraic K-theory over the infinite dihedral group: an algebraic approach: Applications

 \end{enumerate} \end{lem}

 \begin{proof} Assume $G$ is an infinite virtually cyclic group.
 The intersection of the conjugates of a finite index, infinite cyclic subgroup is a normal, finite index, infinite cyclic subgroup $C$.
 Let $Q$ be the finite quotient group.
-Embed $C$ as an index $|Q|$ subgroup of an infinite cyclic subgroup $C'$.
-The image of the obstruction cocycle under the map $H^2(Q;C) \to H^2(Q;C')$ is trivial, so $G$ embeds as a finite index subgroup of a semidirect product $G' = C' \rtimes Q$.
+Embed $C$ as a subgroup of index $|Q|$ in an infinite cyclic group $C'$.
+There exists a unique $\Z[Q]$-module structure on $C'$ such that $C$ is a $\Z[Q]$-submodule.
+Observe that the image of the obstruction cocycle under the map $H^2(Q;C) \to H^2(Q;C')$ is trivial.
+Hence $G$ embeds as a finite index subgroup of a semidirect product $G' = C' \rtimes Q$.
 Note $G'$ maps epimorphically to $\Z$ (if $Q$ acts trivially) or to $D_{\infty}$ (if $Q$ acts non-trivially).
 In either case, $G$ maps epimorphically to a subgroup of finite index in $D_{\infty}$, which must be either infinite cyclic or infinite dihedral. \end{proof}

-In order to see how the Farrell--Hsiang and Waldhausen $\Nil$-groups relate to equivariant homology (and hence to the Farrell--Jones Conjecture), we need \cite[Lemma 3.1, Theorem 1.5]{DQR}, as follows.
+In order to see how the reduced $\Nil$-groups relate to equivariant homology (and hence to the Farrell--Jones Conjecture), we need \cite[Lemma~3.1]{DQR}, the third auxiliary result.